garrandall/popular-music-data/tracks/girlstown-super-cat.md

 But she say, "me don't have no ranch house down inna Texas" "Don't drive no Benz, and me no have no Lexus"
 "Cannot fly around the world, I am not a big shot"
-Nah take no dis an' me na take no back chat
+Nah take no dis and me na take no back chat
 All that me have is di loving comfort
 Now that me meet you, and me waan chase di cat